Table of Contents

 |Telophase||Derived from the Greek word “telos” which signifies the end, telophase is the end of the mitotic phase of cell division.
 It is a reversal of prophase in many ways.
 Two daughter nuclei with an identical set of chromosomes are formed at the end of telophase.|

 There are two phases of meiosis, namely phase I and phase II.

 Reductive division occurs in phase I. Chromosomal crossover, also a unique feature of phase I, leads to an exchange of genetic material between homologous chromosomes.
 The end result of meiosis is the formation of four genetically distinct haploid cells.
 Two haploid gametes fusion during fertilization re-establishes the diploid nature of the embryo.

 Error in meiosis like nondisjunction is one of the most prevalent causes of miscarriage and developmental disabilities secondary to a genetic cause.

 Phase I of meiosis can be summarized as follows:

 |Prophase I||This is the longest phase of meiosis.
 Chromosomal crossover leading to genetic variation in the resultant daughter haploid cells takes place in prophase.
 Prophase is divided into the following stages:

 |Metaphase I||Homologous chromosome pairs move along the metaphase plate in this stage.|

 Phase II of meiosis is identical to mitosis.
-It involves separation of sister chromatids along the equatorial plane.
-Thus, at the end of meiosis, four haploid cells are formed.
+It involves the separation of sister chromatids along the equatorial plane; thus, at the end of meiosis, four haploid cells are formed.

 With this basic insight of normal chromosomal anatomy and cell division, we are fit to progress to nondisjunction.